numworks/epsilon/epsilon/external_apps/README.md

 ![Calculator is connected screenshot](epsilon/docs/calculator_connected.png)

-Then, run the following commad to build and install the app:
+Then, run the following command to build and install the app:
 ```shell
 make -C sample_cpp PLATFORM=device run
 ```